 Our schools are struggling to get information and technology out to students.
 There are many tablets available that are inexpensive and provide students with the ability to access online material from wherever they are.
-In a world where pencil, paper, and textbooks used to be how a student was taught, it is becoming increasingly clear that teachers should be aware of the digital tools available to them and their students.
-The main advantage of tablets is the sheer fact that they are easy to use and replace and are accessible to students anywhere inside or outside of the classroom.
+The benefits of tablets in the classroom are easy to use and replace and are accessible to students anywhere inside or outside of the classroom.

 This video shows that a teacher does not have to be tech-savvy to include tablets into their lesson plans effectively.

 Education in today’s world has to be mobile.
 At the beginning of the pandemic last winter, many students were sent home to complete online school work without the ability at home to do the work.
 Tablets have provided a way for students to do their work at home and within the school.